Drone Records

 Release Year: 2014

-Note: a collection of (un)typical LOPEZian field recordings made around the world (Amazon, Australia & New Zealand, Japan, Spain, South Africa, Costa Rica, Morocco, etc..), rather short acoustic 'snapshots' or processed collages of incredible sounding phenomena from birds & insects & animals, unknown objects, found sounds or mysterious sub-drones and overwhelming weather noises...not a boring moment!
-8 tracks 43+ min. playtime, comes in oversized fold out cover
+Note: a collection of (un)typical LOPEZian field recordings made around the world (Amazon, Australia & New Zealand, Japan, Spain, South Africa, Costa Rica, Morocco, etc..), rather short acoustic 'snapshots' or processed collages of incredible sounding phenomena from birds-insects- animals, unknown objects, found sounds or mysterious sub-drones and overwhelming weather noises...not one boring moment!!! - 8 tracks 43+ min. playtime, comes in massive, oversized fold out cover, BACK IN STOCK!!

 Price (incl.
 19% VAT): €13.00